Ayesha-da/pneumonia_detection_analysis/README.md

    We are working with over 5,800 images and we encountered very long training time, installation of new packages such as cvs and updating version of tensorflow.We also faced      the problem of overfitting.

-* Did you consider or explore other CNN model architectures and other layers?
+* CNN model architectures and layers

     We tried various hyperparameters such as different optimizers such as "adam", "rmsprop", variuos activation functions such as sigmoid, relu and adding dropout                   layers,normalization function, increasing/decreasing nodes ,to work with the model.